Skip to main content

 • Key Definitions must be validated carefully before activation to avoid incorrect outputs.

-• Unsaved changes during Key Definition creation will be lost if the process is exited prematurely.
+• Unsaved changes during Key Definition creation are lost if the process is exited prematurely.

 End User Capabilities